2020PB/police-brutality/reports/Pennsylvania.md

 A man is being held on the ground by a police officer, who forces the man's hand onto a baton.
 Another officer joins in to force the man flat on the ground, kneeling on either the man's head or neck.
 The second officer then begins to strike the man on the head.
 A third officer joins in and grabs the man's arms.
 The police yell at witnesses to "back off", while someone yells "he can't breathe".

-tags: knee, knee-on-kneck, beat, baton, strike, threaten, protestor
+tags: knee, knee-on-neck, beat, baton, strike, threaten, protestor

 id: pa-philadelphia-3